MVSteve. Two Time. Nashty.

 The former professional basketball player served as general manager of the Canadian men’s national basketball team from 2012-19.

 The Brooklyn Nets hired Nash as their head coach on September 3, 2020.
-He’ll take over a talented roster headlined by Kevin Durant and Kyrie Irving.
+He’s done well in his first season managing Kevin Durant, Kyrie Irving, and James Harden, leading the team to the No. 2 seed in the Eastern Conference in the 2021 NBA Playoffs.
 He previously worked with Durant as a team-consultant for the Golden State Warriors.

 The two-time MVP award winner spent his offseasons in New York City during his career.